What Is LwM2M? A Device Management Solution for Low-Power M2M

-Lightweight M2M is a communication protocol from the Open Mobile Alliance built to provide a link between a device equipped with a LwM2M agent and LwM2M-enabled servers.
+Lightweight M2M is a communication protocol from the Open Mobile Alliance built to provide a link between a device equipped with an LwM2M agent and LwM2M-enabled servers.

-Often used alongside CoAP (a protocol used specifically for constrained application devices), the LwM2M protocol lets users remotely perform tasks, run diagnostics, and perform application and device management on their IoT embedded devices.
+Often used alongside CoAP (a protocol designed with constrained application devices in mind), LwM2M lets users perform tasks, run diagnostics and applications and engage device management on their remote IoT embedded devices.

-Crucially, the combination of CoAP and LWM2M protocols allows detailed management of extremely low-power devices and enables wireless Firmware Over the Air (FOTA) updates, keeping low-power IoT deployments effective and secure at scale.
+Crucially, the combination of CoAP and LWM2M protocols allows comprehensive management of extremely low-power devices and enables wireless Firmware Over-the-Air (FOTA) updates, keeping low-power IoT deployments effective and secure at scale.
 These capabilities give operators new insight into their system’s functionality, as well as the flexibility needed to maintain and improve it.

-An essential requirement for most IoT uses cases is power efficiency and LwM2M has been inherently designed to reduce the power consumption needed for device management.
+An essential requirement for most IoT uses cases is power efficiency, and LwM2M reduces the power consumption needed for device management.
 Additionally, LwM2M has been engineered to be efficient in its data consumption, recognizing that the average size of the data plan for IoT devices is limited.
-Lastly and more importantly, both power and data usage efficiency are delivered in a highly secure and reliable manner via this protocol.
+Lastly and most importantly, both power and data usage efficiency are delivered in a highly secure and reliable manner via this protocol.

-LwM2M carries a small code footprint and can be easily integrated across a large number of IoT devices.
-Companies that need to track, send, and receive information across a fleet of devices often use low-bandwidth, high-latency and unreliable networks.
-Other protocols like MQTT and JSON are designed for these types of connections, where remote locations and a small code footprint are the norm, though LWM2M is designed specifically to manage constrained devices typically found in a network of sensor and in large-scale pervasive devices.
+LwM2M carries a small code footprint and can be integrated easily across many IoT device types.
+Companies that must track, send and receive information across a fleet of devices tend to use low-bandwidth, high-latency networks.
+Protocols like MQTT and JSON are not designed for these types of remote device management connections with markedly limited resources and capabilities.
+LwM2M, on the other hand, is comfortably capable of managing constrained devices like those found in a network of sensors and large-scale pervasive devices.